JoshuaSchumacherGER/JoshuaSchumacherGER/README.md

 ### Hey 👋

-💬 Im a german vocational school teacher with a master's degree in Computer Science.
+💬 I'm a german vocational school teacher with a master's degree in Computer Science.

 💬 I worked serveral years for different companies with varying tasks (from full-stack development to cyber-security).